 - Reduction of Water Consumption Charges Policy

-In certain circumstances the council will provide reduced water consumption charges for customers who become responsible for those charges as a result of a concealed leak.
+In certain circumstances the Council will provide reduced water consumption charges for property owners who become responsible for those charges as a result of a concealed leak.

 - Related Party Disclosure Policy

 Council will implement a system and processes to identify, monitor and disclose related party transactions to manage the risk of non-compliance with the related party disclosure objectives of the Australian Accounting Standards.

 - Residential Pool Wastewater Disposal Policy